-From the outset of River Cottage HQ at Park Farm, the intention was to create a site that was zero carbon, low energy and that considered the various issues of sustainability on the site.
+From the outset of River Cottage HQ, the intention was to create a site that was low carbon, low energy and that considered the various issues of sustainability on the site.

 River Cottage developed a holistic approach for the site that would assure nothing went to waste and that all aspects of the energy creation, infrastructure and physical build were realised with maximum sustainability.

 Everything from the materials sourced to the systems used, strives to have minimal impact on the environment.

 Through numerous systems like a bio-mass boiler that is fuelled with clearings from local forests to the reed beds that naturally process effluent from the site; sustainability has been the primary design focus of the project.